rwtechwiki/rwtechwiki.github.io/Guides/saintmonk.md

 As explained in in the [[passages|Passages]] page, achieving Monk means eating only "vegetarian" food for 5 cycles, while achieving Saint requires spending 6 cycles without harming any other creature.

 ## Starting conditions
 It doesn't matter too much at what point in a run the player decides to start doing the Saint/Monk cycles.
+However, players often aim to start this process later into the run (around cycle 6 or 5) to maximize the time the Chimney Canopy Echo can be used for [[vulturecheese|Vulture Cheese]].

 As long as Hunter has the ability to meet echoes and the Survivor Passage has already been completed, hibernating while fulfilling the Passages' conditions will start Saint/Monk progress.
 It is also worth noting that Hunter does not need to priorly go to an Echo's location to "prime it" like Survivor does.

 Currently, the optimal shelter to start the Saint/Monk cycles is the upper one in Industrial Complex, HI_S05.
 You'll want to hibernate in this shelter with 2 objects stored in it: a "vegetarian" food and a King Vulture mask.
 For the first item, there are easy blue fruits no more then two rooms away, in HI_C11 and HI_A11 - or alternatively, a neuron from Five Pebbles can be brought along.
-For the second item, please read the [[vulturehunting|vulture hunting guide]] or the [[vulturecheese|vulture cheesing page]].
+For the second item, please read the [[vulturehunting|vulture hunting guide]].

 ## The loop
 As explained in the [[passagestorage|passage storage page]], dying or meeting an Echo in a starve cycle will keep the Passage progress of the previous cycle, even though the game returns to the beginning of said previous cycle.